-A person having lawful custody of a child or a person who has demonstrated a settled intention to treat a child as a child of his or her family (as per section 1 of the Regulation).
+• Includes a person having lawful custody of a child or a person who has demonstrated a settled intention to treat a child as a child of his or her family (as per subsection 2.
+(1) of the Child Care and Early Years Act, 2014).